Zesheng-Xu/Carvana-cars-sampling/README.md

 How to use:
 1. Run main.exe
-2. Select a fodler destination where files to be stored 3.A notification will pop up when finished, with run time and folder location
+2. Select a fodler destination where files to be stored
+3. A notification will pop up when finished, with run time and folder location

 It will automatically create a new set of cars to track if the folder is empty if there is already an existing set of cars stored in the folder, it will automatically open and track the existing set.